LED LCD vs. plasma vs. LCD

-There are a trio of exceptions.
-The Elite LED LCD (made by Sharp) has an advanced local dimming backlight, which gives it a plasma-like contrast ratio... for a price.
+There are a few exceptions.
+The Samsung UN-85S9, for example, has an advanced local dimming backlight, which gives it a plasma-like contrast ratio... for a price.
 A big price.
-Sony's HX950 series also has local dimming, but hasn't received as high praise as the Elite.
-LG's 55LM9600 even less so.
+A $40,000 price (that's not a typo).
+A few other LCD have very good local dimming, but most still don't have the visual punch of the best plasmas.
 One good LED LCD doesn't make them all good, nor does it herald a new generation of better LED LCDs.
-The Sharp/Elite doesn't do anything new.
+The Samsung doesn't do anything new.
 It's a local dimming LED LCD.
-We've actually seen fewer and fewer of this types of displays for the reason the Elite makes quite obvious: price.
+We've actually seen fewer and fewer of this types of displays for the reason the Samsung makes quite obvious: price (though there are cheaper full array local dimming LCDs, they're just rare).
 Local dimming LED LCDs are more expensive than edge-lit models (and much more expensive than plasmas, at the same size), and these days, expensive TVs aren't big sellers.

 Do a few other local dimming models come close to the better plasmas (or exceed the lesser ones)?
 Yes, but again these are the exceptions, not the rule.
 Check out LED LCD backlights explained for more info.

 There are some technologies coming down the pike that may offer even better contrast ratios.
 One of the most exciting is OLED.
 I'm really excited about OLED.
 It promises to be the best of all words: the best picture quality going, ultra-efficient, and incredibly thin.
+The first two models, an LG and a Samsung, are impressive.
 To learn more about this upcoming TV technology, check out What is OLED TV? and OLED: What we know.

 So, on average, plasmas have a better contrast ratio (with notable exception noted).
 If you're curious why they don't look like it when you see them in a store, check out Why do plasma TVs look washed out in the store?